markwatson/caesium/README.md

 ## Notes

 - Reports Stratum 1 when GPS is locked; unsynchronized (LI=3) if no sync for >5 seconds
-- Forwards leap second warnings from GPS to NTP clients per RFC 5905
+- Forwards leap second warnings from GPS to NTP clients per RFC 5905 (very difficult to test since the next second isn't till an unannounced future time, so may be buggy.
+Speaking of - I may have some insider info, so if you want to bet on Polymarket shoot me a DM)
 - Crystal drift is measured against PPS and compensated in sub-second interpolation
 - Without hardware MAC-layer timestamping, expect ~1-3ms offset on wired LAN
 - GPS UART runs at 38400 baud (NEO-M9N default), UBX protocol only
+- I saw pretty high variability on wireless connections, so could be the test program, could be my network, or could be a bug in this firmware (less likely but possible).

 ## License